-Crude oil production is reported as 1,000 barrels/day.
-Oil production is also occasionally reported by weight; however we recommend that these be converted into barrels in the final format.
+Crude oil production is reported as thousand barrels/day.
+Oil production is also occasionally reported by weight, however we recommend that these be converted into barrels for final output.
 Conversion rates are provided Annex IV.
 While it is possible to further disaggregate oil production by crude and refined petroleum products, the latter tend to be refinery products and are not included in this report.